dannyvankooten/www.dannyvankooten.com/_posts/2017-04-03-vatmoss-in-practice.md

 ## Missed out revenue from EU customers

-Curous what blocking European customers (not businesses) entirely would actually mean in terms of revenue for our products, I pulled up the following data for [MailChimp for WordPress](https://mc4wp.com/).
+Curous what blocking European customers (not businesses) entirely would actually mean in terms of revenue for our products, I pulled up the following data for [Mailchimp for WordPress](https://www.mc4wp.com/).
 It is taken from sales data for the last 2 years, since the ruling came into effect.

 | Category        | %           |
 | ------------- |:-------------:|